MapAnt

 At the top right there are a few buttons.
 Click the Feature names button to toggle the visibility of names for features such as villages, hills, marshes, and lakes.
 This works on zoom level 6 and larger only.
 Click the Export button to export a part of the map.
 Just drag a rectangle on the map and select zoom level and file format.
 You can either create a PNG image for further digital processing or printing, or a KMZ file for e.g. Google Earth.
 Magnetic north lines can be included at zoom level 7 and larger.
 They are based on World Magnetic Model for 2010-2015, calculations by Raino Lampinen 2012.
 This site works best and is tested with Chrome and Firefox.

-Here is some bookmarklets to set MapAnt map as a backround map on sites initially not powered by MapAnt map.
+Here is a bookmarklets to set MapAnt map as a backround map on World Of O Orienteering Maps.